manetu/policyengine/docs/docs/concepts/pbac.md

 ## Introduction

 PBAC focuses on the dynamic evaluation of policies and attributes to determine access permissions.
-Unlike simpler models like Role-Based Access Control (RBAC), PBAC allows for fine-grained, context-aware decisions based on multiple factors.
+Unlike simpler models such as Role-Based Access Control (RBAC), PBAC enables fine-grained, context-aware decisions based on multiple factors.

 PBAC allows organizations to manage access to resources by defining policies that consider: